danieldoh2/ETL_With_Hadoop-Kafka-Spark-Postgres/INSTRUCTIONS.md

 TBD

-### Part 2: Final Integration, Connecting the Parts
+### Part 3: Final Integration, Connecting the Parts

 Objective: Integrate all the components developed to establish an end-to-end data pipeline that simulates the Epidemic Engine, demonstrating the flow from data ingestion to visualization.

 #### Tasks

-TBD
+* Ensure everything runs end to end.
+  The EDA component is not meant to be part of the final "workflow"